sostenibilidad-unam/sleuth_automation/README.rst

     import sleuth_automation as sa

-    # the library must be configure at least with the path to sleuth
+    # the library must be configured at least with the path to SLEUTH
     sa.configure(sleuth_path='/path/to/sleuth',
                  use_mpi=True, mpi_cores=32)